trash80/Arduinoboy/README.md

 ## News
  * 07/10/16
-   * New Version in the works 1.3.0a, please download from the [Releases] (https://github.com/trash80/Arduinoboy/releases) if you want the most recent stable version.
+   * New Version 1.3.0a, please download from the [Releases] (https://github.com/trash80/Arduinoboy/releases) if you want the most recent stable version.
    * Added Teensy 3.x & LC support.
 Check the main file for the pin configuration.
    * Added USB MIDI support for Teensy
-   * Updated LSDJ Midimap mode.
-This will work with the upcoming LSDJ Arduinoboy version.
+   * Updated LSDJ LIVEMAP / SYNCMAP mode.
+This only works with LSDJ Arduinoboy version 4.8.7 and above.
+Licensed users can [download it here](http://littlesounddj.com/lsd/latest/full_version/lsdj4_8_7-arduinoboy.zip) Livemap has been removed in favor of stable sync slave mode.
  * 06/26/15
    * Project has been moved to GitHub. mGB has been moved to it's own project [Available here](https://github.com/trash80/mGB)
  * 12/23/11